Ngoguey42/courses/ohio/Calculus_Two.md

  - `sum_(1 <= n < inf) a_n + |a_n|` converges
  - `sum_(1 <= n < inf) (a_n + |a_n|) - sum_(1 <= n < inf) (|a_n|)` converges
  - so `sum_(1 <= n < inf) a_n` converges
-- Conditionally convergent (converging but not absolutly converging)
+- Conditionally convergent (converging but not absolutely converging)
 - Alternating series (`a_n = (-1)^n * b_n` and `b_n` all have the same sign and decreasing)
 - Alternating series test